sofyloafy/Notes_js/README.md

 * test the note object has a method called display that outputs a string -- DONE

-3. write the note object into existance.
+3. write the note object into existance.  -- DONE